The Importance of Grooming Your Dog Regularly

 Don’t use Q-tips or try to put anything further down the ear canal.
 You could cause an infection or painful ear injury.
 If you notice any discharge or a bad smell from your dog’s ears, get advice from your Vet.

-Food and Treats
+Food and Treats:

 What you feed your dog can make a vital difference to the skin and coat of your dogs and pups.

 A dull lifeless scurfy coat can be affected by food and allergic reactions to what you feed and treat your dogs.
 All my dogs have shiny healthy coats.
-I believe owners do not always realise that the food and treats we feed our dogs have a massive difference to their health and wellbeing.
+I believe owners do not always realise that the food and treats we feed our dogs have a massive difference in their health and wellbeing.

 |Is your dog pulling on the Lead, Unruly, Bad Recall, Aggressive on Lead, Jumping Up?|

 See my article and Video Clips on how to stop this.
 The Jingler